Economics (Ph.D.)

 Admission to the doctoral program is reserved for students who demonstrate exceptional promise in economics.
 Students pursue the Ph.D. for various reasons, including a desire to make research contributions to the discipline and to teach economics at the college level.

-The Ph.D. degree in economics from UNH is a research degree that provides students with a deep understanding of economic theory, institutions, and empirical analysis.
-Most graduates of the program move into faculty positions at other institutions of higher learning where teaching is an important component of their responsibilities.
+UNH’s Ph.D. in Economics is a research degree that provides students with a deep understanding of economic theory, institutions, and empirical analysis.
+Graduates move into faculty positions at other institutions of higher learning.
+They also pursue careers as professional economists in industry and government.

 - comprehensive theory examinations in microeconomics and macroeconomics;